-Our decade-long campaign led by formerly incarcerated and systems-involved girls, women and TGNC people toward the ultimate goal of ending incarceration and criminalization of our families and communities, and replacing both with transformative justice processes and community-based alternatives.
+Our decade-long campaign led by formerly incarcerated and systems-involved cis and trans women, young women, and girls, trans men, young men, and boys, and gender-expansive youth and adults toward the ultimate goal of ending incarceration and criminalization of our families and communities, and replacing both with transformative justice processes and community-based alternatives.

 - Engage in a people’s budgeting process towards reallocation of funds from incarceration and criminalization to true community safety and transformative justice;